-- 1 Revenue is calculated from the figure after foreign exchange adjustment and operating margin is calculated from operating profit after adjustments that deduct other income from and add other - 2 Target items were set on the following important companywide initiatives for fiscal year 2022, announced on May 7, 2021, and set as common goals for all executive officers.
-The payment rate for the achievement rate of each target was set from the lower limit of 0% to the upper limit of 200%. - Deepening profitable growth strategy in the Medical Business - Further improvement of efficiency and effectiveness through Transform Olympus Continued steady investment in product development for future growth - 3 At the time of the evaluation, revenue is calculated from the figure after foreign exchange adjustment and operating margin is calculated from operating profit after adjustments that deduct other - income from and add other expenses to operating profit.
+\1 Revenue is calculated from the figure after foreign exchange adjustment and operating margin is calculated from operating profit after adjustments that deduct other income from and add other expenses to operating profit.

+\2 Target items were set on the following important companywide initiatives for fiscal year 2022, announced on May 7, 2021, and set as common goals for all executive officers.
+The payment rate for the achievement rate of each target was set from the lower limit of 0% to the upper limit of 200% Deepening profitable growth strategy in the Medical Business

-4 Having set the target items relating to the important initiatives to be tackled companywide for fiscal year 2023, as shown below, which was announced on May 11, 2022, and are deemed common goals for all executive officers.
-An evaluation table for payment curve between 0% and 200% is set for each iter - Focus on diseases on which we can have a market-leading impact
+Supporting promatice growth strategy in the webcar Distress Further improvement of efficiency and effectiveness through Transform Olympus Continued steady investment in product development for future growth At the time of the evaluation, revenue is calculated from the figure after foreign exchange adjustment and operating margin is calculated from operating profit after adjustments that deduct other income from and add other expenses to operating profit. \4 Having set the target items relating to the important initiatives to be tackled companywide for fiscal year 2023, as shown below, which was announced on May 11, 2022, and are deemed common goals for all executive officers.
+An evaluation table for payment curve between 0% and 200% is set for each item